zenphyraell/zenphyraell/README.md

 Always allowing c+h !! highly encouraged. if my name says ‘dni’, you can still cuddle but please don’t talk to me. thanks

-I swear I’m a fun person 🥹 but it mighttt take a bit of courage to completely open up to someone so please bear with me
+I swear I’m a fun person 🥹 but it mighttt take a bit of courage to completely open up to someone

 fandoms I'm in !!!

 Genshin, ALNST, MDZS, TGCF, and many more.
 The main 4 are the fandoms I'm most active in, though >ᴗ<

 I'm an artist (˶ᵔ ᵕ ᵔ˶) I don't post my art that much haha !
 I might include an art piece here if ever

+note that if I’m playing on laptop I might react late… sighs.
+I usually play on mobile. apologies !!

 have a good day ! °❀⋆.ೃ࿔*:･